03. Spore - Package Format

 └── content/

 The bond operation reads spore.core.json bonds and fetches tasted-safe bonded spores to .cmn/bonds/.
 It excludes spawned_from (handled by grow) and absorbed_from (historical — the merge is already done).
-Each bond is stored under its id when present (e.g. .cmn/bonds/agent-first-data/), otherwise under its hash.
+Each bond is stored under an implementation-defined local-safe name derived from id when present; if absent, unsafe, or colliding, implementations fall back to the hash.
 A bonds.json index maps dir names to hashes, URIs, relations, and names for quick lookup by build systems and tools.

 3. Schema Validation